seclusioner/FFT_example/README.md

 This repository serves as an example for [Yuyu378's FFTpack](https://github.com/Yuyu378/FFTpack).
 I have simplified the header and made some code modifications.
 You can extend this library to suit your specific application.

 ## Instructions
 To get started, you can clone this repository and run the `main.c` file in your preferred IDE.
 If you are using VSCode as your IDE, the workspace folder (root) will generate a `tasks.json` file.
-In this file, you'll need to change "&{file}" to "${fileDirname}\\*.c" to ensure proper execution.
+In this file, you'll need to change "${file}" to "${fileDirname}\\*.c" to ensure proper execution.

 ![](https://i.pinimg.com/750x/41/f6/66/41f666337dd1c8e81a4d6d4a0e844406.jpg)